libp2p/docs/content/concepts/nat/autonat.md

 {{< alert icon="" context="info">}}
 Advertising addresses that are not reachable is detrimental for the health of a P2P network, as other nodes will unsuccessfully try to dial those addresses wasting compute and network resources.
 {{< /alert >}}

 To prevent this problem of advertising and dialing unreachable addresses, libp2p has implemented a protocol called AutoNAT, which allows nodes to determine whether or not they are behind a NAT.

+## What is AutoNAT?

+AutoNAT allows a node to request other peers to dial its presumed public addresses.

 For private nodes located behind a NAT, it is strongly recommended:
 to: